AI for Therapists

 2. Appointment Scheduling & Reminders

-OpenClaw sends personalized appointment reminders via text or email at 48-hour and 24-hour intervals.
-It handles rescheduling requests by checking your calendar availability and proposing alternatives — no back-and-forth needed.
+Claude Code drafts personalized appointment reminders via text or email at 48-hour and 24-hour intervals.
+With a calendar MCP server connected, it handles rescheduling requests by checking your availability and proposing alternatives — no back-and-forth needed.
 It can also manage a waitlist and automatically offer cancelled slots to waiting clients.

 3. Insurance Claim Preparation